Chandhini06/Mini-Project--1-/README.md

 # Mini-Project--1-
 Expense Tracker
-The Mini Project Analyzng Personal Expenses is designed to simulate a comprehensive expense tracker using Python, SQL, and Streamlit.
+The Mini Project Analyzing Personal Expenses is designed to simulate a comprehensive expense tracker using Python, SQL, and Streamlit.
 The tracker processes realistic expense data generated via the Faker library, stores it in a SQL database, and visualizes insights through a Streamlit app.